 Important routing mechanisms including Open Shortest Path First (OPSF), Enhanced Interior Gateway Routing Protocol (EIGRP), Border Gateway Protocol, static routing, and Policy Based Routing increase network scale; Protocol Independent Multicast improves utilization of network resources; and Virtual Route Forwarding Lite (VRFLite) protects data.

 Catalyst 3750 Series Switches

-To ask Progent about technical help for Cisco technology, phone 1-800-993-9400 or see Contact Progent.
+In order to get in touch with Progent about engineering help for Cisco networking, call 1-800-993-9400 or visit Contact Progent.